cksystemsteaching/CS4All/cc.md

 ## References

 There is a draft of a textbook on [Elementary Computer Science](https://github.com/ckirsch/book) that is currently being developed for the class.
 The draft includes references to the literature relevant here.

+## Organization

+The class is organized as part of a series of [Computer Science for All](index.md) classes.